aeberspaecher/spacemacs_cheat_sheet/README.md

 - jump to or create layout 2: `SPC l 2`
 - add buffer to layout `SPC l a`
 - select buffer in layout: `SPC l b`
+- save a layout to a file: `SPC l s`
+- restore a layout from a file: `SPC l L`

 **TODO: working with terminal**